Nutrients and Calories

 With a lot of the older pastries, their ingredient listing qualify as part of the healthy dessert recipes.

-That changes when there's an extremely low nutrient content like for example cotton candy.
+That changes when there's an extremely low nutrient content like for example with cotton candy.

 According to some studies, refined sugar depletes B vitamins indirectly.
 We need these vitamins to metabolize our food into energy.

-Cotton candy doesn't have B vitamins so the body is going to use what is left in your blood stream.
-It doesn't store anywhere else.
+Cotton candy doesn't have B vitamins so the body is going to use what is left in your blood stream and the limited amount stored in the body.

 We need to start thinking in terms of calories and the quality of the desserts.